fluent/fluent-bit/CONTRIBUTING.md

 When you commit your local changes in your repository (before to push to Github), we need you take care of the following:

- - Your principal commit message (one line subject) must be prefixed with the core section name, e.g: If you are adding a new but missing protocol feature it could be __HTTP: add new XYZ method__.
+ - Your principal commit message (one line subject) must be prefixed with the core section name, e.g: If you are adding a new but missing protocol feature it could be __Engine: fix handling of ABC__.
  - The Subject of the commit must not be longer than 80 characters.
  - On the commit body, each line should not be longer than 80 characters.
  - On most of cases we want full description about what your patch is doing, the patch description should be self descriptive.. like for dummies.
 Do not assume everybody knows what you are doing and on each like do not exceed 80 characters.